 They can simply add lines to your phone system with no issues and accommodate growing information as your business expands.
 Those with only single data centres may struggle to achieve the same, and you could experience outages or downtime as the server struggles to deal with the amount of demand being placed on it.

-Whether you see your business growing now or years in the future, opting for a provider with multiple data centres will ultimately save you time and money.
-These resources you can then invest directly in supporting your business’ growth.
+Whether you see your business growing now or years later, opting for a provider with multiple data centres will ultimately save you time and money.
+You can then invest these rtesources directly in supporting your business’ growth.

 While they may not be the most glamorous feature offered by a hosted phone system provider, data centres are the backbone of the system itself.
 Having multiple centres can provide an amazing array of benefits to your business, all of which contribute to consistent performance and long-term growth.